Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Implementation Details

-We used the configuration of the Proximal Policy Optimization (PPO) control algorithm, which is a policy-based RL method with significantly less computational complexity than other policy gradient methods \cite{schulman2017proximal}.
-We train the PPO RL agent under normal traffic conditions and obtain the resulting policy. \\ The mean trip waiting time is used as a performance metric to measure the impact of traffic control performed at each intersection compared to a baseline where static traffic programs are implemented.
+The mean trip waiting time is used as a performance metric to measure the impact of traffic control performed at each intersection compared to a baseline where static traffic programs are implemented.
 The waiting time represents the time in seconds during which the vehicle speed is below 0.1m/s.
 When RL agents are deployed, the waiting time of vehicles going through the network of controlled junctions decreases.
 In a stochastic traffic environment, in order to establish useful ranges for the waiting time metric, many simulation runs are performed and the mean trip waiting times are averaged.
 We implement several scenarios to assess the trip waiting time under normal traffic conditions, coordinated Sybil attacks, and when a mitigation solution is deployed.

-\subsubsection{Baseline Scenario}
+\subsection{Baseline Scenario}

 In the baseline scenario, traffic is flowing under normal traffic conditions.
 Moreover, the control logic implemented at each intersection is one of the types available in SUMO, which is either static or actuated (gap-based or delay-based).
 Vehicles will send a message to indicate their position and arrival time when they approach a traffic light.
 We identify three adjacent intersections in the transportation network, and collect the mean trip waiting time of the vehicles going through the identified intersections under this control logic. \\ This scenario serves as the baseline for the evaluation of this metric.
-An RL-based ATSC managing the three intersections will aim at improving this metric.
+A MARL-based AMATSC managing the three intersections will aim at improving this metric.
 On the other hand, a coordinated Sybil attack on the network of intersections will try to degrade it.
 A repository reproducing the scenarios and results can be found at: \url{https://github.com/LiTrans/UrbanSybil/}.